oddbird/oddsite/content/index.rst

       - name: 'accessible'
         tagline: |
           The world is diverse,
-          & no user is an "edge case"...
+          & no user is an "edge case"
       - name: 'approachable'
         tagline: |
           Your friend in digital
-          design, development, & performance...
+          design, development, & performance
         default: true
       - name: 'human'
         tagline: |
-          Great software requires a personal touch...
+          Great software requires a personal touch
       - name: 'nimble'
         tagline: |
           Our tightly-integrated team
-          can adapt quickly to your needs...
+          can adapt quickly to your needs
       - name: 'queer'
         tagline: |
           Moving past "normal"
-          to explore new possibilities...
+          to explore new possibilities
       - name: 'robust'
         tagline: |
           100% test coverage
-          & documentation keep maintenance costs low...
+          & documentation keep maintenance costs low
       - name: 'thoughtful'
         tagline: |
           We don't know the answer,
-          but we know how to get there...
+          but we know how to get there
       - name: 'top-shelf'
         tagline: |
           We build the tools
-          that millions of developers rely on...
+          that millions of developers rely on
       - name: 'transparent'
         tagline: |
           Daily communication keeps you in control
-          of budget & priorities...
+          of budget & priorities

 Software for Humans